 Non-small cell lung cancer

-All Class 1 cases should be referred to the AMS.
+All Class 1 lymphoid malignancies must be referred to the CAA.

 The above guidance is also available in Ernsting’s Textbook of Aviation Medicine 4th Edition, Chapter 44, Malignant Disease.